 PTSD and Pandemic: Can You Get PTSD From a Pandemic?

-Last updated on: August 11, 2024 • Posted in:Do you ever have nightmares about the Covid-19 pandemic?
+Last updated on: December 16, 2024 • Posted in:Do you ever have nightmares about the pandemic?
 Or do intrusive thoughts or memories pop up that make it difficult to function?
 Have you been having difficulty concentrating in the past few years?
 If so, you may be dealing with pandemic-related post-traumatic stress disorder (PTSD).

-Several years into the COVID-19 pandemic, we began to understand just how heavy of an impact the pandemic has had on global mental health.
-Covid-19 brought unimaginable pain and trauma for many people.
+Several years into the pandemic, we began to understand just how heavy of an impact the pandemic has had on global mental health.
+The pandemic brought unimaginable pain and trauma to many people.
 If you’re still struggling with emotional distress due to the pandemic, you’re not alone.

-Here’s what we’ve discovered about Covid-related PTSD and how you can cope if you’re experiencing this.
+Here’s what we’ve discovered about pandemic related PTSD and how you can cope if you’re experiencing this.

 Trauma is the emotional response humans have to overwhelming or frightening situations.
 Some of the most common examples of events that cause trauma include: